brainhack-proceedings/template-old/README.md

 The name of the secret must be `PAT_BOT` and the value must be the key you obtained from the previous step.

+***

+You need to follow the steps up to this point only once.
+You can repeat the remaining steps until you finish your report.

 ### 5. Create your report

 * Place your figures in the [`figures`](figures) folder.